10 International Money Transfer Mistakes That Cost You Money (And How to Avoid Them)

 For first-time transfers to a new recipient or a new account, consider sending a small test amount — $10 or $20 — first.
 Confirm with the recipient that it arrived correctly before sending the full intended amount.

-Save verified recipient information.
-Once you have confirmed that a recipient’s account details are correct, save them securely for future transfers.
+Save verified recipient information once confirmed.
 This reduces the chance of entry errors on subsequent transfers.

 Mistake 7: Falling for Money Transfer Scams

-Scams targeting immigrants who send money internationally are unfortunately common and continue to evolve.
-Understanding the patterns protects you from losing money to fraud.
+Scams targeting those of us who send money internationally are unfortunately common and continue to evolve.
+We have seen people in our communities lose significant amounts of money to these schemes.
+Understanding the patterns is the best protection.

 Impersonation of government officials.
-Someone calls claiming to be an immigration officer, IRS agent, or other official, claiming you owe money and will face deportation or legal consequences if you do not pay immediately by wire transfer or gift card.
-Real government agencies do not demand payment by wire transfer or gift card.
+Someone calls claiming to be an immigration officer, IRS agent, or other official, saying you owe money and will face deportation or legal consequences if you do not pay immediately by wire transfer or gift card.
+Real government agencies do not demand payment this way.
 Real immigration enforcement does not work this way.

 Lottery and prize scams.
-You are told you have won a prize but must pay fees or taxes before the prize can be released.
+You are told you have won a prize but must pay fees or taxes before it can be released.
 There is no prize.
-Once you send the money, it is gone.

 Overpayment scams.
-Someone sends you a check for more than an agreed amount, asks you to deposit it and return the difference by wire transfer.
+Someone sends you a check for more than an agreed amount and asks you to deposit it and return the difference by wire transfer.
 The check eventually bounces, but the wire transfer you sent is gone.

 Fake transfer services.
 Fraudulent services collect your money and personal information and never process the transfer.

-Always initiate contact with transfer services yourself using official websites and apps — never respond to links in unsolicited emails or texts.
+Always initiate contact with transfer services yourself using official websites and apps — never follow links in unsolicited emails or texts.
 Verify the registration of any unfamiliar service through FinCEN’s database.
-Never send money to someone you have not met in person and cannot verify is who they claim to be.
 Never send money in response to pressure from an official-sounding caller.

 Mistake 8: Ignoring Transfer Limits and Compliance Requirements